-The Parkland lease agreement commenced on February 1, 2018 and is for an initial term of 20 years.
+The plant site lease agreement commenced on February 1, 2018 and is for an initial term of 20 years.
 The Company and landlord may mutually agree to extend the lease term for an additional two terms, one for 10 years and the other for five years.
 Annual basic rent is \$1,200,000 with an increase of the greater of 2% or the Alberta Consumer Price Index on each fifth anniversary of the lease term.
-Currently, the landlord may cancel the Parkland lease agreement if rent payments are in arrears and if the Company does not rectify after receiving 30 days written notice.
-The Company intends to construct its new motor oil re-refinery on the existing process pads at Parkland's Bowden facility.
+Currently, the landlord may cancel the lease agreement if rent payments are in arrears and if the Company does not rectify after receiving 30 days written notice.
+According to the lease agreement, rent payments are in arrears.
+However, the landlord has not completed certain pre-construction work nor given written notice of the rent arrears.
+The Company has recorded the rent payment arrears, plus interest accretion, as current liabilities.
+However, the Company and the landlord are in communication to rectify the situation to the satisfaction of both parties.
 The lease agreement requires the Company to decommission the existing Bowden plant facility before construction of the new oil re-refinery plant, provided that the landlord completes certain pre-construction work, which to-date has not been completed.
-The Company is required to provide a security deposit of \$2 million before commencement of any work on the Bowden facility, which to-date has not commenced.
+The Company estimates that the cost of this decommission work to be approximately \$3.5 million.
+In addition, the Company is required to provide a security deposit of \$2 million before commencement of any work on the Bowden facility, which to-date has not commenced.